Abdurrahman95/Day-Night/README.md

 # Day-Night
 This project was created as a jQuery practice.

+Click on the sun or the moon and see what will happen.
+How does it feel to have so mush power?